scholarslab/scholarslab.github.io/README.md

 There's a [homepage for all our SLab.org-related documentation here](https://github.com/scholarslab/scholarslab.org/blob/master/docs/README.md), but we've tried to also cover the most frequently useful info below.

-**Want help?** Definitely feel free to either ask any questions in the SLab Slack #slab-org channel, or talk with Amanda.
-(It's fine if you haven't read through all the documentation below first—there's a lot, but that makes it harder to quickly find answers and we're happy to point you to what you need.)
+**Want help?** Definitely feel free to ask any questions in the SLab Slack #slab-org channel.

 ## Table of Contents